Root Canal Treatment Glendale AZ

 If the words “root canal” cause your heart to race and your hands to get sweaty, know that you are not alone.
 But you should also know that the bad reputation of the root canal, a valuable therapy that can help us save a tooth that might otherwise have to be extracted, is not accurate.

 Recently, the American Association of Endodontists (the branch of dental medicine specializing in root canals) conducted a survey of dental patients.
 They found that half of all their respondents identified root canals as a painful dental procedure.
 What they also found was that people who have actually had a root canal are six times more likely to describe root canal therapy as a painless procedure!

 Why are people who have never even had a root canal claiming that the procedure hurts?
-It could be because in the past, we didn’t have the technology available now that allows us to perform root canals comfortably.
+It could be because, in the past, we didn’t have the technology available now that allows us to perform root canals comfortably.
 It could be that people don’t understand the procedure and have built it up in their head to be something that it’s not.

 At AZ Cosmetic and Family Dentistry, we take every possible step to ensure that you are comfortable while we perform your dental care.
-Despite the way that dentists are portrayed in movies and on TV, we are not sadistic or mean.
-We have no desire to see you in pain.
-And that includes during a root canal.

 What Is a Root Canal?